Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

  * @param digitalTwinId The Id of the digital twin.
  * @param digitalTwinUpdateOperations The application/json-patch+json operations to be performed on the specified digital twin
  * @param options The optional settings for this request
- * @return A REST response containing updated application/json digital twin.
+ * @return A Http response containing updated application/json digital twin.
  */
 @ServiceMethod(returns = ReturnType.SINGLE)
 public Mono<Response<String> updateDigitalTwinWithResponse(String digitalTwinId, String digitalTwinUpdateOperations, RequestOptions options)